OrBenNaim/Army-Training-Program/Full-Stack-Introduction/Final-Project/README.md

     Starting the PostgreSQL container on port 5433.
     Starting the Backend (NestJS) service on port 3000.
     Starting the Frontend (React) service on port 5173.
-    Once the services are up, you can access:

 5. Once the containers are up and running, access the frontend at:
     ```